Quality Live 2025: celebrating innovative, sustainable and competitive quality

 In a session on sustainable supply chains, Dr Pauline Bremner, Associate Professor, Robert Gordon University, Aberdeen, shared fashion industry insights emphasising the importance of integrating environmental, social and governance (ESG) considerations across the entire supply chain.

-Mike Turner, Head of Research Innovation, CQI, gave an engaging keynote address on emerging research insights into quality, highlighting how an effective quality leader must be able to demonstrate and articulate the value of quality.
-He shared how this provides the basis for quality management and quality practitioners to become a strategic force for sustainable, competitive performance.
+Addressing a packed room, Mike Turner, Head of Research Innovation, CQI, delivered an engaging keynote address on emerging research insights into quality, highlighting how an effective quality leader must be able to demonstrate and articulate the value of quality.

 The afternoon continued with break-out sessions, including 'Dictating quality: navigating populism in 2025'; 'Rethinking improvement: navigating a volatile world'; and 'Crafting digital transformation in healthcare'.
 Gerhard Weiss, Director: Systems Integration and Projects, Netcare, shared Netcare’s innovative digital transformation story, and the importance of involving people at every step of the journey.

-Rashad Issa, Chair, CQI Board of Trustees, reflected, "One of the key takeaways from today is that we must think differently.
+Reflecting on the day, Rashad Issa, Chair, CQI Board of Trustees, said, "One of the key takeaways from today is that we must think differently.
 If we don’t, we will be no more.
 Don’t be a leader who just sits at the table, be proactive and lead the way.”

 International Quality Awards 2025 winners